hou-rong/questionnaire/README.md

 # Description

-`questionnaire` is a RESTful web service which is part of the project called `Questionnaire`.
+`questionnaire` is a web service which is part of the project called `Questionnaire`.

 # Technical Details